vsfteam/vsf/README.md

 [中文](README_zh.md) |

 Full name of VSF is "Versaloon Software Framework".
-VSF is a open-source software framework for embedded applications based on Apache2.
-VSF includes hal, a pre-emptive multi-thread kernel and many services or components.
+VSF is an open-source software framework for embedded applications based on Apache2 license.
+VSF includes hal, a pre-emptive multi-thread kernel, many services and components.
 VSF is implemented by C language, and using object-oriented programming methods.

 ## Overall Framework